Victor19Rodrigues/gostack-meetapp/README.md

 #### Mobile

 Access Genymotion and open an emulate device.
-P.S.: It was tested on Android system only.
+P.S.: Tested on Android system only.

 ```bash
 # Go into the repository